Get us in your inbox

 • Crystal Palace

-The history of Crystal Palace is full of thrills, spills, and hubris: once, an elaborate glass pavilion delighted millions of Victorian punters, until financial ruin and fiery disaster razed it to the ground.
-Get the full story in an entertaining guided tour that runs monthly in summer.
+The history of Crystal Palace is full of thrills, spills, and hubris: once, an elaborate glass pavilion delighted millions of Victorian punters until financial ruin and fiery disaster razed it to the ground.
+Get the full story in an entertaining guided tour that runs on the first Sunday of the month all summer.
 But be warned, dino fans!
-It contains no content about the infamously misshapen dinosaurs in the park's lower reaches, so you'll have to mug up on those all by your lonesome.
+The tour focuses only on the upper part of the park, and so contains no content about the infamously misshapen dinosaurs in the park's lower reaches.
+You'll have to mug up on those all by your lonesome.

 Crystal Palace Museum. £5